Far-infrared lines hidden in archival deep multi-wavelength surveys: Limits on [CII]-158$\mu$m at $z \sim 0.3-2.9$: Methods

-\\ where $B_\nu$ is the nominal Planck function, $T$ is average dust temperature in the bin, $\nu_0$ is the transition between the mid-infrared Wien and the Rayleigh-Jeans side. $\alpha$ is the exponent of the Wien side, and $\beta$ is the emissivity index.
-A single parameter $A$ determines the overall amplitude of $S_\nu$, with the two functional pieces and their first derivatives required to be equal at $\nu_0$ (which, in turn, removes a degree of freedom and sets $\nu_0$).
-The parameters for the SED model $\Theta = (A, \alpha, \beta, T)$ are fitted to measured stacked fluxes using the Python MCMC package, \texttt{emcee} \citep{Foreman-Mackey_2013} that samples the parameter space to compute a posterior for $\Theta$.
-We follow \citet{Viero_2022} for additional particulars while computing our Bayesian solution: \reviewEditOne{\texttt{(a)} we use their prescription for initial placement of walkers; \texttt{(b)} flux measurements consistent with zero are treated as upper limits, with their likelihood contribution considered via a survival function \citep{2012Sawicki}; \texttt{(c)} inflate errors in the stacked MIPS 24~$\mu$m measurements, to account for polycyclic aromatic hydrocarbon (PAH) emission, for massive galaxies ($\log M /M_\odot \geq 10$) by factors of 2, 4, and 2.4 for the $0.5<z<1.5$, $1.5<z<2$, and $2<z<2.5$ bins \footnote{\reviewEditOne{We point out that PAH emission, mostly $3-20~\mu$m rest wavelengths, is expected to significantly contaminate only the MIPS 24$\mu$m map.
+\\ where $B_\nu$ is the nominal Planck function, $T$ is the average dust temperature in the bin, $\nu_0$ is the transition between the mid-IR Wien and the Rayleigh-Jeans side.
+The exponent of the Wien side is given by $\alpha$, while $\beta$ is the emissivity index.
+A single parameter, $A$, determines the overall amplitude of $S_\nu$, with the two functional pieces and their first derivatives required to be equal at $\nu_0$ (which removes one degree of freedom and sets $\nu_0$).
+The parameters of the SED model, $\Theta = (A, \alpha, \beta, T)$, were fit to the measured stacked fluxes using the Python MCMC (Markov chain Monte Carlo) package, \texttt{emcee} \citep{Foreman-Mackey_2013}, which samples the parameter space to compute the posterior for $\Theta$.
+We followed \citet{Viero_2022} for additional details while computing our Bayesian solution: \reviewEditOne{\texttt{(a)} we used their prescription for initial placement of walkers; \texttt{(b)} flux measurements consistent with zero were treated as upper limits, with their likelihood contribution considered via a survival function \citep{2012Sawicki}; \texttt{(c)} we inflated errors in the stacked MIPS 24~$\mu$m measurements, to account for polycyclic aromatic hydrocarbon (PAH) emission in massive galaxies ($\log M /M_\odot \geq 10$) by factors of 2, 4, and 2.4 for the $0.5<z<1.5$, $1.5<z<2$, and $2<z<2.5$ bins, respectively. \footnote{\reviewEditOne{We point out that PAH emission, mostly $3-20~\mu$m rest wavelengths, is expected to significantly contaminate only the MIPS 24$\mu$m map.
 Constraining the fitted temperature of the continuum SED was an integral goal of the \citet{Viero_2022} analysis, making biases in their lowest wavelength band crucial.
 However, given that the SPIRE bands lie predominantly on the Rayleigh-Jeans side of the SED, we do not expect uncertainty in the 24$\mu$m stacking measurement to significantly affect our residual measurement.}}.
-This is identical to \citet{Viero_2022}} \footnote{\href{https://github.com/marcoviero/simstack3/blob/37ef14b1a28093c81ff2a7e540a48cc073104b8d/simstackcosmologyestimators.py\#L342}{SIMSTACK implementation, open-sourced on GitHub}}.
+This is identical to \citet{Viero_2022}} \footnote{\href{https://github.com/marcoviero/simstack3/blob/37ef14b1a28093c81ff2a7e540a48cc073104b8d/simstackcosmologyestimators.py\#L342}{SIMSTACK implementation, open-sourced on GitHub}}